1989 Tiananmen Square protests and massacre: Other estimates

 On the morning of 4 June, many estimates of deaths were reported, including from government-affiliated sources.
 Peking University leaflets circulated on campus suggested a death toll of between two and three thousand.
-There were rumors that the Chinese Red Cross had given a figure of 2,600 deaths, but the organisation denied having given such a figure.
-The Swiss Ambassador had estimated 2,700.
+The Chinese Red Cross was rumoured to have given a figure of 2,600 deaths, but the organization denied having given such a figure.
+The Swiss Ambassador had estimated 2,700, following a visit to Beijing's hospitals.
+Records from Beijing's main eleven hospitals, compiled shortly after the events, recorded at least 478 dead and 920 wounded, though Timothy Brook notes that these figures are an undercount due to lack of information from other hospitals.
+Jonathan Fenby puts the death toll at over 700 in his book.

 Nicholas D. Kristof of The New York Times wrote on 21 June that "it seems plausible that about a dozen soldiers and policemen were killed, along with 400 to 800 civilians."
 United States ambassador James Lilley said that, based on visits to hospitals around Beijing, a minimum of several hundred had been killed.
 A declassified National Security Agency cable filed on the same day estimated 180–500 deaths up to the morning of 4 June.
-Beijing hospital records compiled shortly after the events recorded at least 478 dead and 920 wounded.
 Amnesty International's estimates put the number of deaths at between several hundred and close to 1,000, while a Western diplomat who compiled estimates put the number at 300 to 1,000.

-In a disputed cable sent in the aftermath of the events at Tiananmen, British Ambassador Alan Donald initially claimed, based on information from a "good friend" in the State Council of China, that a minimum of 10,000 civilians died, claims which were repeated in a speech by Australian Prime Minister Bob Hawke, but which is an estimated number much higher than other sources provided.
-After the declassification, former student protest leader Feng Congde pointed out that Donald later revised his estimate to 2,700–3,400 deaths, a number closer to, but still much higher than, other estimates.
+In a highly disputed cable sent in 24 hours after the events at Tiananmen, British Ambassador Alan Donald initially claimed, based on information from a "good friend" in the State Council of China, that a minimum of 10,000 civilians died, claims which were repeated in a speech by Australian Prime Minister Bob Hawke, but which is an estimated number much higher than other sources.
+After the declassification, student protest leader Feng Congde pointed out that Donald later revised his estimate to 2,700–3,400 deaths, a number closer to, but still much higher than, other estimates.
+Timothy Brook also finds that claims of 10,000 fatalities are "extravagant" and "unconvincing".